kuribas/walbaum-metafont/README.md

 A digital version of Walbaum based on a scan of an original specimensheet using metafont.
-The goal of this font-program is to demonstrate how parametric design can be used to create a family of typefaces from a single source.
+The goal of this font-program is to demonstrate how parametric design can be used to digitize an existing font.
+It also shows how to create a family of typefaces from a single source.

 Compiling:
 ==========